tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 	    </body>
 	</html>

 For the time being, let's make this simple HTML page our app's base template.
-Save this markup in `base.html` within the `templates/rango/` directory (e.g. `templates/rango/base.html`).
+Save this markup in Rango's `base.html` template.

 W> ### `DOCTYPE` goes First!
 W>